kookies0901/sumo-simulation/sumo_help.md

-                                        deterministic using a fraction of 1000 --person-device.rerouting.period TIME  The period with which the person shall be rerouted
+                                        deterministic using a fraction of 1000 --person-device.rerouting.period TIME  The period with which the person shall be rerouted --person-device.rerouting.mode STR   Set routing flags (8 ignores temporary blockages) --person-device.rerouting.scope STR  Which part of the person plan is to be replaced (stage, sequence, or trip)

 Report Options:
   -v, --verbose                        Switches to verbose output